ZapRowsdower910/arduino-cabinet-lights/README.md

 # arduino-cabinet-lights
-Arduino Sketch for Adafruit Trinket Pro to turn on leds (NeoPixels) when motion and lux level thresholds are meet
+Arduino Sketch for Adafruit Trinket Pro to turn on leds when motion is detected and the room is dark enough.
+Motion is detetcted by a standard PIR sensor.
+Light levels are detected through a standard log lux sensor.

+Needed Equipment:
+* NeoPixels
+* PIR sensor
+* Log Lux sensor
+* Adafruit Pro Trinket